interstar/golden-pond/README.md

 The status of the Haxe->C++ code is that :
 - it successfully transpiles to C++, compiles and runs the tests
-- the longer term goal is to build it into a VST or other plugin so it can run in any DAW
+- the longer term goal is to build it into a VST or other plugin so it can run in any DAW (But this is for next year)

 The status of the Haxe->Java code is that there are issues.
 Obviously it would be great to have in Java so I can write an Android app featuring the library.
-That's a "next year" goal.
+That's also a 2025 or 2026 goal.